 You can view distance analytics in a few ways in the new reporting function:

-• You’ll also notice that four columns have been added to the “Operators” and “Services” table views, so you can easily understand how each operator is performing:
+Finally, four new columns have been added to the Operators and Services table views, so you can easily understand how each operator or service is performing:

-• Lost mileage (i.e. the distance between the two)
+- Lost mileage (the gap between the two)

 Tracking distance performance against target